-- Press the Bandwidth button on the controller repeatedly, until "BLACK" is shown on the front panel - Press Black in the software interface (shown in the screenshot above) - Issue the proper serial command
+- · Press the Bandwidth button on the controller repeatedly, until "BLACK" is shown on the front panel - · Press Black in the software interface (shown in the screenshot above) - · Issue the proper serial command

-APPLICATION IDEAS

-Hyperspectral Imaging
+APPLICATION IDEAS Hyperspectral Imaging

-In hyperspectral imaging, a stack of wavelength-separated, two-dimensional images is acquired.
+In hyperspectral imaging, a stack of wavelengthseparated, two-dimensional images is acquired.
 This technique is frequently used in microscopy, biomedical imaging, and machine vision, as it allows quick sample identification and analysis.

 Hyperspectral imaging obtains images with significantly better spectral resolution than that provided by standalone color cameras.
-Color cameras represent the entire spectral range of an image by using three relatively wide spectral channels-
+Color cameras represent the entire spectral range of an image by using three relatively wide spectral channels-red, green, and blue.
+In contrast, hyperspectral imaging systems incorporate optical elements such as liquid crystal tunable bandpass filters or diffraction gratings, which create spectral channels with significantly narrower bandwidths.

-This DIY hyperspectral imaging system is built on Thorlabs' Cerna Microscopy Platform.
-Key components include the previous-generation KURIOS-VB1 Tunable Bandpass Filter, the CS126MU Monochrome Scientific Camera, and our MNWHL4 Neutral White Mounted LED.
+Click for Details Our CM401 hyperspectral imaging system is built on Thorlabs' Cerna Microscopy Platform.
+Key components include the